On this page

 Diet Recommendations for Red Irish Setters:

-🥦 Fruits & Vegetables – Blueberries, carrots, and sweet potatoes provide antioxidants and fiber.
+🥦 Fruits & Vegetables – Antioxidants and fiber can be found in blueberries, carrots, and sweet potatoes.

-💊 Joint Supplements – Glucosamine helps prevent joint problems common in large breeds.
+💊 Joint Supplements – Glucosamine helps prevent joint issues in larger breeds.

-Avoid feeding Red Irish Setters low-quality kibble with fillers like corn, soy, and artificial preservatives, as these can cause digestive issues and allergies.
+Red Irish Setters shouldn't be fed low-quality kibble containing fillers such as corn, soy, and artificial preservatives, which lead to digestive issues and allergens.

 What Health Issues Are Common in Red Irish Setters?

-Although generally healthy, Red Irish Setters are prone to certain genetic conditions.
+Red Irish Setters are relatively healthy dog breeds but they are prone to a few genetic conditions.
 Early detection and preventative care help reduce health risks and ensure a longer, healthier life.

-According to Dr. Samuel Carter, DVM, early screenings, proper nutrition, and routine checkups can significantly reduce the risk of these conditions.
+Dr. Chris Wilson, highlighted that the early screenings, proper nutrition and routine checkups can significantly reduce the chances of having these issues.

 FAQs About Red Irish Setters